 Once you identify your main competitors, answer these questions about each one.
 And be objective.
-It's easy to identify weaknesses in your competition, but less easy (and a lot less fun) to recognize where they may be able to outperform you:
+It's easy to identify weaknesses in your competition, but less easy (and a lot less fun) to recognize how they may be able to outperform you:

 - What are their strengths?
-Price, service, convenience, extensive inventory are all areas where you may be vulnerable.
+Price, service, convenience, and extensive inventory are all areas where you may be vulnerable.

 - What are their weaknesses?
 Weaknesses are opportunities you should plan to take advantage of.

 - What are their basic objectives?
 Do they seek to gain market share?
 Do they attempt to capture premium clients?
 See your industry through their eyes.
 What are they trying to achieve?